This post has been updated on 9th July 2020 to include the obituary of Timothy Rootes one of the Patrons of RACT (click)

 Other cars seen on the day –

-What eclectic collection of mainly British cars.
+What an eclectic collection of mainly British cars and commercial vehicles.
 I hope that you have enjoyed reading about the opening of the Rootes Archive and looking at the cars that were gathered for the event, as much as I enjoyed being there.